Robinyo/serendipity/docs/architecture/database-seeds/parliament-of-australia/README.md

 ### @Order

-When performing database seeding in Spring Boot with JPA, the @Order annotation can be used to control the execution order of multiple seeders.
+When performing database seeding in Spring Boot with JPA, the `@Order` annotation can be used to control the execution order of multiple seeders.

-Annotate each seeder class with @Order(value).
+Annotate each seeder class with `@Order(value)`.
 The value parameter is an integer, and seeders with lower values will execute before those with higher values.

-For example, we need to seed the Political Parties (i.e, create an Organisation) before we can create a Relationship (e.g., Membership) between a Political Party and a Senator (Individual).
+For example, we need to seed the Political Parties (i.e, create Organisations) before we can create a Relationship (e.g., Membership) between a Political Party and a Senator (Individual).

-Accordingly, we would assign a lower @Order value to the Political Party seeder class and a higher @Order value to the Senate seeder class.

 ```
   | Party             | Role            | Relationship   | Role            | Party             |